TristanLouthRobins/Wrangling_In_The-Antipodes/README.md

 WITA_10-dataset.csv
 - Dataset to be used in conjunction with the above R code.

-### "Acoustic detection in monitoR – an overview" - published 10/8/2022
+### "11.
+Acoustic detection in monitoR – an overview" - published 10/8/2022
 URL: https://wranglingintheantipodes.wordpress.com/2022/08/10/acoustic-detection-in-monitor-an-overview/

 WITA_11-intro_to_monitoR.R
 - R script for using `monitoR` package to generate correlation templates and perform analysis. **Note: acoustic data is not provided and the user will have to supply their own data.**

-### "Acoustic Complexity as an indicator of tidal activity" - published 19/12/2022
+### "12.
+Acoustic Complexity as an indicator of tidal activity" - published 19/12/2022
 URL: https://wranglingintheantipodes.wordpress.com/2022/12/19/acoustic-complexity-as-an-indicator-of-tidal-activity/

 WITA_12-EDA_ladybay.R